rootanvir/java-graphXY/README.md

 # Before use
-if you want to to take reference from image .Take a image and put it in same folder.Rename the image with img.png .For better experience image size must be 1920 X 1080.
+if you want to to take reference from image .Take a image and put it in same folder.Rename the image with img.png .For better experience image size must be equal to your screen resolution..mine is 1920 X 1080

 ## Lessons